 Subsequent to the vote, the re-discovery of his hand written “Laws of Base Ball” was announced, with them selling at auction for $3.26 million.
 Hopefully, this evidence will convince all 16 committee members that Doc Adams deserves a plaque in the hallowed hall.
 Or, at least 12 of them.

-Doc Adams is next eligible to appear on the Early Baseball Era Committee in December of 2020.
+Doc Adams is next eligible to appear on the 2025 Classic Baseball Era Committee in December of 2024.